Grand Western Canal: Operation

 The Somerset section of the canal was suitable for tub-boats, which were about 20 ft long and capable of carrying eight tons.
 The Devon section was suitable for larger broad-beam barges, carrying up to 40 tons.
 Income from tolls increased steadily from £971 in 1835, rising to £2,754 in 1838 and £4,926 in 1844.
 At this point, competition from the railways started.
 The Bristol and Exeter Railway reached Taunton in 1842 and Exeter in 1844.
 A branch to Tiverton was opened in 1848, and although the canal company received £1,200 for loss of trade while an aqueduct was constructed over the line of the railway, deficits started to mount up almost immediately.

 In 1853, with income no longer meeting operational costs, the canal was leased to the Bristol and Exeter Railway.
 From 1854, the company started to pay a dividend to its shareholders of 0.2%.
 Just ten years later, an act of Parliament, the Grand Western Canal Purchase Act 1864 (27 & 28 Vict. c. clxxxiv) was obtained to sell the canal to the railway company and to abandon the Somerset section of the canal.
 The transfer took place on 13 April 1865, and the tub-boat canal was closed in 1867.
 The lifts were dismantled, and most of the route sold back to the original landowners.

 Decline

 Limestone traffic continued on the Tiverton section.
 Only two boats were working the canal by 1904, and the last commercial traffic was roadstone from Whipcott quarry to Tiverton, where there were lime kilns and a crushing plant.
 Around 7,000 tons per year were transported up to 1925.
 After this the only income was from the washing of sheep, for which a charge was made for every 20 sheep, and the sale of water lilies which grew in the canal.
 In the 1930s, dams were built at both ends of a section near Halberton, where persistent leakage could not be cured.

-Having passed into the ownership of the Great Western Railway in 1888, the canal became the responsibility of the British Transport Commission when the railways were nationalised in 1948, and was formally closed in 1962.
-The responsibility for it passed to the British Waterways Board in 1964.
+Having passed into the ownership of the Great Western Railway in 1888, the canal became the responsibility of the British Transport Commission when the railways were nationalised in 1948, and it was formally closed by the British Transport Commission Act 1962 (10 & 11 Vict. c. xlii).
+The responsibility for the canal passed to the British Waterways Board in 1964.